-Perhaps one of the best ways to remove the toxins from your oral hygiene routine is to simply remove the products that contain them.
+Perhaps one of the best ways to remove the toxins and some single use plastics from your oral hygiene routine is to simply remove the products that contain them.
 The following recipe will clean your teeth just as well as commercial toothpaste, and in the long run will cost much less.

 Here's what you need:

 - 2/3 cup of Baking soda (less abrasive than commercial toothpaste)